ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Waking up this morning was an eye-opening experience.
+I used to think I was indecisive, but now I'm not sure.

 [
-Mon Mar 31 00:28:07 UTC 2025
+Tue Apr  1 00:30:25 UTC 2025
  ]